Icantjuddle/skunk-2018/README.md

 ### Configure
 Overwrite the content in the config directory and it will be applied to your app.
 Static content can be written in either [Markdown](https://www.markdownguide.org/cheat-sheet) or [HTML](https://web.stanford.edu/group/csp/cs21/htmlcheatsheet.pdf).

+Runtime variables can be set per environment via the appropriate `<env>.json` file in `./config/`.
+See the schema in `./config/config_schema.json` for how each variable should be set.

 ### Stack
 This [Aurelia](https://aurelia.io/) application runs on MongoDB [Atlas](http://atlas.mongodb.com) with [Stitch](http://stitch.mongodb.com).